open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

 * [Remote](https://github.com/treehouses/remote/)
   * An Android app that communicates with headless Raspberry Pi mobile server running treehouses image via Bluetooth.
 * [Raspberry Pi](rbts-raspberry-pi.md)
-  * The modified Raspbian image can be place on a microsd card for deployment in the field with a Raspberry Pi.
+  * The modified Raspbian image can be placed on a microsd card for deployment in the field with a Raspberry Pi.

 #### Other Projects